-Since boa constrictors are semi-arboreal, at bare minimum you will need at least two hiding places on the ground and a branch for it to climb on.
+Since boa constrictors are semi-arboreal, at bare minimum you will need at least two hiding places on the ground, a branch for it to climb on, and foliage for it to hide in off the ground.
 However, it’s best to include other items such as:

 What to feed to a boa constrictor

 Boa constrictors are carnivores, which means that they need to eat whole animal prey in order to get the right nutrition.
 Here is a basic feeding schedule based on snake age:

 - 18-24 months: every 2-3 weeks

 - 4+ years: every 4-8 weeks

 Prey items should be around 10% of the snake’s weight and no wider than the snake itself.
 Although live prey can be offered, it’s best to use frozen whenever possible.
 Prey should be thawed in a BPA-free plastic bag in warm water until it reaches ~100°F, then use a pair of soft-tipped feeding tweezers to offer it to your snake.

 One of the keys to great nutrition is variety, so aside from offering mice and rats, hamsters, gerbils, young guinea pigs, young rabbits, chicks, quail, and Reptilinks can also be used to add diversity to your snake’s diet.

 Most pet stores sell frozen mice and rats in various sizes for feeding to snakes.
 This is convenient because you can buy prey one at a time.
 However, the variety is most likely to be highly limited, and quality is questionable since there are no controls for how the feeders are raised or how healthy they are at the time of euthanasia.